-ACL injuries are becoming increasingly common among youth athletes and can lead to arthritis of the knee later in life.
-But a recent clinical report in Pediatrics, the official journal of the American Academy of Pediatrics, notes that the risk for ACL injuries can be significantly reduced with a simple neuromuscular training program.
+ACL injuries are becoming more and more common among youth athletes.
+They can lead to arthritis of the knee later in life.
+But there is some good news.
+A recent clinical report in Pediatrics, the journal of the American Academy of Pediatrics, notes that athletes can greatly reduce their risk for ACL injuries with a simple neuromuscular training program.

-In this episode, Julie Eibensteiner, PT, DPT, CSCS, who has worked with numerous college and elite soccer players both as a physical therapist and as a coach, discusses ACL injuries and gives advice to parents about ways to reduce the risk of this knee injury for their children.
+In this episode, we talk with physical therapist Julie Eibensteiner.
+Julie has has worked with college and elite soccer players as a physical therapist and coach.
+She discusses ACL injuries and advises parents about ways to reduce the risk of this knee injury for their children.

 Download the podcast on iTunes or listen below:

-Julie Eibensteiner, PT, DPT, CSCS, is the owner of Laurus Athletic Rehab & Performance, a practice focused on the rehabilitation of athletic injuries, particularly ACL tears.
-As a former soccer player and coach, she has a special understanding of the needs of her patients, and their motivation in returning to their sports.
-She holds numerous coaching certifications, and has extensive experience in implementing injury prevention neuromuscular programs.
+Julie Eibensteiner, PT, DPT, CSCS, is the owner of Laurus Athletic Rehab & Performance.
+Her practice focuses on rehabilitation after athletic injuries, particularly ACL tears.
+As a former soccer player and coach, she understands her patients' needs, and their motivation to return to their sports.
+She holds numerous coaching certifications, and has extensive experience in injury prevention neuromuscular programs.